The Diagnosis and Treatment of Dravet Syndrome

 Learn and avoid seizure triggers whenever possible.
 Common triggers for patients with Dravet syndrome include rapid changes in environmental and/or body temperature, illness, stress, over-excitement, patterns, and flickering lights.
 Fevers should always be treated aggressively with a plan established with the pediatrician and/or neurologist.

-Children with Dravet syndrome typically need constant care and supervision, as well as help in avoiding seizure triggers.
+Children with Dravet syndrome typically need constant care and supervision, as well as help in avoiding seizure triggers (such as warm temperatures, abrupt temperature changes, overexertion, light/patterns, or excitement).
+Patients with Dravet syndrome may experience injury or even death from seizures, seizure-related accidents, status epilepticus, or serious illness.
+Patients with Dravet syndrome are at particularly high risk from Sudden Unexpected Death in Epilepsy (SUDEP).
+SUDEP is not fully understood, but often occurs following a seizure while patients are asleep.
+Nighttime monitoring and seizure detection devices may reduce the risk of SUDEP.
 Equipment that has been found by families to be useful in the day-to-day management of Dravet syndrome includes video monitoring, protective helmets, cooling vests, pulse oximeters, seizure alarms, and glasses with colored lenses (for photosensitivity).

 - DSF offers Patient Assistance Grants that can help with costs for equipment not covered by insurance.

-- The DannyDid Foundation offers grants to assist with the cost of seizure-safety devices.
+- The DannyDid Foundation offers grants to assist with the cost of seizure-safety and monitoring devices.

 Coping as a Family